-- "Operating Credit Facility" has the meaning given to it under "Description of Capital Structure Convertible Debentures and Instalment Receipts". - "Orillia Power" means Orillia Power Distribution Corporation. - "PCBs" means polychlorinated biphenyls. - "Planning Act" means the Planning Act, RSO 1990, c P-13. - "Protecting Vulnerable Energy Consumers Act" means the Protecting Vulnerable Energy Consumers Act, 2017, SO 2017, c 1 Bill 95. - "Province" has the meaning given to it under "Presentation of Information". - "Registration Rights Agreement" means the registration rights agreement dated November 5, 2015 between Hydro One Limited and the Province. - "Removal Notice" has the meaning given to it under "Agreements with Principal Shareholder Governance Agreement Governance Matters Election and Replacement of Directors Province's Right to Replace the Board". - "Reserve" means a "reserve" as that term is defined in the Indian Act. - "Revenue Cap Index" has the meaning given to it under "Business of Hydro One Transmission Business Regulation Transmission Rate Setting". - "RRF" has the meaning given to it under "Business of Hydro One Distribution Business Regulation Distribution Rates". - "Selling Debentureholder" has the meaning given to it under "Recent Developments at Hydro One Redemption of Convertible Debentures Represented by Instalment Receipts". - "Share Ownership Restrictions" has the meaning given to it under "The Electricity Industry in Ontario Legislative Provisions Specific to Hydro One 10% Ownership Restriction". - "shares" has the meaning given to it under "Agreements with Principal Shareholder Registration Rights Agreement Demand Registration". - "Special Board Resolution" has the meaning given to it under "Agreements with Principal Shareholder Governance Agreement Governance Matters Board Approvals Requiring a Special Resolution of the Directors". - "Specified Provincial Entity" has the meaning given to it under "Agreements with Principal Shareholder Governance Agreement Governance Matters Nomination of Directors Independence". - "Taxation Act" means the Taxation Act, 2007, SO 2007, c 11, Schedule A. - "Termination Agreement" has the meaning given to it under "Material Contracts". - "trust assets" has the meaning given to it under "Interest of Management and Others in Material Transactions Relationships with the Province and Other Parties Transfer Orders".

-"TS" means transmission station.

-"TSX" means the Toronto Stock Exchange.

-"TWh" means terawatt-hours.
+- "Registration Rights Agreement" means the registration rights agreement dated November 5, 2015 between Hydro One Limited and the Province. - "Removal Notice" has the meaning given to it under "Agreements with Principal Shareholder Governance Agreement Governance Matters Election and Replacement of Directors Province's Right to Replace the Board". - "Reserve" means a "reserve" as that term is defined in the Indian Act. - "return on equity" has the meaning given to it under "Presentation of Information". - "revenue cap escalator factor" has the meaning given to it under "Business of Hydro One Transmission Business Segment Regulation Recent Transmission Rate Applications HOSSM". - "Revenue Cap Index" has the meaning given to it under "Business of Hydro One Transmission Business Segment Regulation Transmission Rate Setting". - "ROE" has the meaning given to it under "Rate-Regulated Utilities Rate Applications in Ontario Framework". - "RRF" means the performance-based model set out in the OEB's Renewed Regulatory Framework for Electricity Distributors. - "Selling Debentureholder" has the meaning given to it under "General Development of the Business Chronological Development of the Business 2017 Convertible Debenture Offering". - "Share Ownership Restrictions" has the meaning given to it under "The Electricity Industry in Ontario Legislative Provisions Specific to Hydro One 10% Ownership Restriction". - "Special Board Resolution" has the meaning given to it under "Agreements with Principal Shareholder Governance Agreement Governance Matters Board Approvals Requiring a Special Resolution of the Directors". - "Specified Provincial Entity" has the meaning given to it under "Agreements with Principal Shareholder Governance Agreement Governance Matters Nomination of Directors Independence". - "Strategic Blueprint" has the meaning given to it under "The Electricity Industry in Ontario Regulation of Transmission and Distribution Ontario Energy Board". - "Taxation Act" means the Taxation Act, 2007, SO 2007, c 11, Schedule A. - "Termination Agreement" has the meaning given to it under "Material Contracts". - "trust assets" has the meaning given to it under "Interest of Management and Others in Material Transactions Relationships with the Province and Other Parties Transfer Orders". - "TS" means transmission station. - "TSX" means the Toronto Stock Exchange. - "TWh" means terawatt-hours.

-"U.S." means the United States of America.

-"U.S. GAAP" means United States Generally Accepted Accounting Principles.

-"Urgent Priorities Act" means the Urgent Priorities Act, 2018, SO 2018, c 10.

-"Voting Securities" means a security of Hydro One Limited carrying a voting right either under all circumstances or under some circumstances that have occurred and are continuing.
+- "U.S." means the United States of America. - "U.S. Debt Prospectus" has the meaning given to it under "General Development of the Business Chronological Development of the Business 2018 Financing the Merger". - "U.S. GAAP" means United States Generally Accepted Accounting Principles. - "uniform transmission rates" has the meaning given to it under "Business of Hydro One Transmission Business Segment Regulation Transmission Rate Setting". - "Voting Securities" means a security of Hydro One Limited carrying a voting right either under all circumstances or under some circumstances that have occurred and are continuing.

-"Woodstock Hydro" means Woodstock Hydro Holdings Inc.